ncsa/hydro_documentation/docs/source/accessing_transferring_files.rst

 Login in via the Illinois Shibboleth service, this will be a Duo 2FA prompt

 ..
-   Once logged in you should be taken to the File Manager section, on one side search for "BlueWaters" collection and you should see a list of endpoints, click on the “ncsa#BlueWaters” endpoint
+   Once logged in you should be taken to the File Manager section, on one side search for "BlueWaters" collection and you should see a list of endpoints, click on the “NFI Hydro” collection

 Once in the file manager section, click on "collection".
 Search for "NFI Hydro" and click on the "NFI#Hydro" collection.